anushreeghosh123/MediScan/README.md

 Easily acces it by :http://192.168.0.110:8501/

 Download the given dataset in the repository to use this AI powered project.
+This dataset contains some of the pre-processed images from the dataset on which the model has been trained .

 How it works :-